ncsa/ncsa_system_documentation/docs/source/common/transfer.rst

 `Globus <https://www.globus.org>`_ is a web-based file transfer system that works in the background to move files between systems with **Globus Endpoints**.
 Globus is a good tool to use to transfer many files or large files to and from your directories.
 Follow the below steps to learn how to transfer your files with Globus.

 - If you are new to Globus, reference the `Globus log in and transfer files tutorial <https://docs.globus.org/guides/tutorials/manage-files/transfer-files/>`_ to get started.
+The tutorial includes step-by-step instructions for transferring files that you can follow along with using their built-in demonstration collections.

 - Find the collection name for the resource endpoints at the below links: